Visiting the charming town of Hoi An in Vietnam

 Although Vietnam is safe, there are always a few trying to scam tourists.
 Here are some known scams to watch out for.

 • Be cautious of taxi drivers telling you the site, or hotel you want to go to, is closed.
 They will take you to a place where they receive a kickback instead.
-Always verify that the place you want to go is open in advance, to avoid this ruse.
+Verify in advance that the place you want to go is open.

-• If you must carry a purse, keep it close, as people on passing motorbikes may snatch them.
+• If you must carry a purse, keep it close, as people on passing motorbikes may snatch it.
 If they do, don’t hang on, as you could be seriously injured.
-Also, ditto with your cell phone.
+Same with your cell phone.

 • Motorbike rental agencies have been known to steal the bike you rented, or say you damaged it, then charge you to get your passport back.
 Bring your own lock, and test drive the bike before renting to make sure there are no mechanical problems.

-• Only buy train tickets from the station or official station websites.
+• Only buy tickets from official websites or on site.

 • If you take a bus and need to be separated from your luggage, remove your valuables.

 • Always check ATM machines to make sure they have not been tampered with.
-Also, try to use ATMs in banks, if possible.
+If possible, use ATMs inside, or connected to banks, as they are checked more frequently.

 Ho Chi Minh to Da Nang, or Hoi An: There are flights from Ho Chi Minh to Da Nang, where you can then catch a shuttle bus or taxi the approximate 45 minutes to Hoi An.
-The flight can cost less than $25 USD and takes only an hour and a half, while the train will take over 17 hours.
+These flights can also cost as low as $55 USD and take an hour and a half, while the train is around 17 hours.
 The bus from Ho Chi Minh to Hoi An, taking over 24 hours, is not recommended.

 Ho Chi Min to Hanoi: Due to the long distance, flying is the best option.
-Flights can be as inexpensive as $30 USD and take only a couple of hours.
-A great site to explore more details is 12goAsia.
+Flights can be as inexpensive as $60 and take only a couple of hours.

 Visa Info for Vietnam